 KidsWatch Professional.
 KidsWatch costs $49.95 per year for up to three computers.
 It is usable on Windows based computers, but not on Mac computers, Android devices, or iOS devices.
 Kidswatch offers good filtering and blocking features and solid monitoring and reporting features.
 However, it does not work with Firefox or Safari browsers, nor is it usable on anything other than Windows based computers.
 As such, it is not recommended.

-McAfee Safe Eyes and uKnowKids.
-Safe Eyes and uKnowKids are separate programs in the McAfee family.
-Safe Eyes is designed for computers and uKnowKids is designed for smartphones.
-Safe Eyes runs $39.95 per year for use on up to three computers, either Windows or Mac. uKnowKids costs $70 per year for up to four Android devices, or $110 per year for iOS devices.
+McAfee Safe Eyes.
+Safe Eyes is designed for computers.
+Safe Eyes runs $39.95 per year for use on up to three computers, either Windows or Mac.
 Safe Eyes for Mac does not offer all of the features available with Safe Eyes for Windows.
 This is a major drawback for Mac users.
 In general, filtering and blocking is OK with Safe Eyes, while time management and monitoring/reporting features are better than average.
-Unfortunately, uKnowKids is more about monitoring and reporting than filtering and blocking, which is not ideal for families hoping to build trust and limits.
-Plus, you need multiple programs to cover all of your devices, which is a hassle during set-up and whenever you want to change settings.

 Mobicip.
 There is a free version of Mobicip, but the features are limited.
 The premiere version is much better.
 It protects up to five devices for one year for $39.99, working across pretty much any platform, including Windows and Mac computers, plus Android and iOS devices.
 Mobicip is awkward during set-up, and not as intuitive as the best programs.
 However, once it is set up properly, it provides decent filtering and blocking, time management, and monitoring and reporting.